 the opener, yet the exceptional songwriting abilities possessed by Blackmoon are revealed here, as this is similar and yet

 quite different from that song.

-your feeble human spirit into the darkness, only to be ripped to shreds and condemned to hellish torment.
-Mid-way through,
+to take your feeble human spirit into the darkness, only to be ripped to shreds and condemned to hellish torment.
+Mid-way

-there is another brief solo that sounds reminiscent of something from an early Necrophobic album.
-The tremolo riffs that slither
+through, there is another brief solo that sounds reminiscent of something from an early Necrophobic album.
+The tremolo riffs

-through the chaos seem to take hold in the darkest recesses of your mind, haunting you long after the song has concluded.
+that slither through the chaos seem to take hold in the darkest recesses of your mind, haunting you long after the song has

 "Under the Hellsign" is the final song, beginning with demonic screams from beyond.

 This continues the frantic pace that has been established by this point.
 This E.P. would make a good soundtrack for a battle.